Old Three Hundred: Implementation

-Settlers would pay no customs duties for seven years and would not be subject to taxation for ten years.
+Settlers would pay no customs duties for seven years and would not be subject to taxation for 10 years.
 In return, they were expected to become Mexican citizens.

 In March 1822, Austin learned that the new Mexican government had not ratified his father's land grant from Spain.
 He had to travel to Mexico City, 1200 mi away, to get permission for his colony.
 There, he discovered that the Mexican government was dedicated to equal rights for all races and opposed to slavery.
-(It abolished slavery in 1837.)
-Austin considered legal slavery critical to the success of his colony, so he spent a year in Mexico City lobbying against anti-slavery legislation.
-In 1823 he reached a compromise with the government of Agustín de Iturbide to allow slavery in Texas, with restrictions.
+(It abolished slavery in 1829.)
+Austin considered legal slavery critical to the success of his colony, so he spent a year in Mexico City lobbying against antislavery legislation.
+In 1823, he reached a compromise with the government of Agustín de Iturbide to allow slavery in Texas, with restrictions.

 The 1823 Imperial Colonization Law of Mexico allowed an empresario to receive a land grant within the Mexican province of Texas.
 The empresario and a commissioner appointed by the governor were authorized to distribute land to settlers and issue titles in the name of the Mexican government.
 Only one contract was ultimately approved under this legislation: the first contract granted to Stephen F. Austin.

 Establishment

 Between 1823 and 1825, Austin granted 297 titles under this contract.
 Each head of household received a minimum of 177 acres or 4,428 acres depending on whether they intended to farm or raise livestock.
 The grant could be increased for large families or those wishing to establish a new industry, but the lands would be forfeited if they were not cultivated within two years.

 The settlers who received their titles under Stephen's first contract, known today as the Old Three Hundred, made up the first organized, approved group of Anglo-American immigrants from the United States to Texas.
 The new land titles were located in an area where no Spanish or Mexican settlements had existed.
-It covered land between the Brazos and the Colorado rivers, from the Gulf Coast to the San Antonio Road.
+It covered land between the Brazos and the Colorado Rivers, from the Gulf Coast to the San Antonio Road.
 This area had long been occupied by indigenous peoples, however, and they objected to Anglo-American encroachment, resisting with armed conflict.
 Both Comanche and Apache warriors raided the new colony.

 Austin wrote the colony's legal code, including elements to control enslaved African Americans.
 Any slave who left a plantation without permission was to be tied up and whipped.
 Considerable fines were to be assessed for any person helping or harboring a runaway slave.
 The capital of this new colony was San Felipe de Austin.
 This is now known as San Felipe in Austin County.